bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-12-love-is-the-devil.md

 Maybury had always been fascinated by subcultures and he seems to relish the scenes at the Colony Room, run by Tilda Swinton’s Muriel Belcher, whose obscene wit and ruthless purging of unwanted guests was notorious.
 Played with gusto, equalled by Karl Johnson’s seedy and more laid-back _Vogue_ photographer John Deakin, they are the film’s Greek chorus, gathered around Bacon, and revelling in his fame and outrageous wit and charm.
 For Dyer, it is an alien world in which he is tolerated and patronised.
 Finally, Dyer can exist neither in his old world of the London working-class criminal nor in this new one revolving around his lover.
 But Maybury draws out a very sympathetic performance from Jacobi as Bacon, who in many ways is the villain of the film, and Craig’s Dyer achieves a wonderful balance of a tough man struggling with his inner demons.
 A remarkable film.
 **Michael O’Pray, _Love Is the Devil_ DVD/Blu-ray booklet essay (BFI, 2008/2015)**
 <br>
-<![endif]-->

-**Love Is the Devil**

-**Study for a Portrait of Francis Bacon**
+**LOVE IS THE DEVIL
+STUDY FOR A PORTRAIT OF FRANCIS BACON**
 _Director:_ John Maybury
 _©:_ BBC, BFI
 BBC Films _and_ The British Film Institute _present in association with_ The Arts Council of England_/_Première Heure_/_Uplink
 _a_ British Film Institute _production in association with_ Partners in Crime _with the assistance of_ STATE
 _Screenplay developed by_ BFI Production _and_ BBC Films _with the support of_ The European Script Fund – an initiative of The Media Programme of the European  Union
 _Initial Development by:_ Partners in Crime
 _Supported by:_ The National Lottery through the Arts Council of England

-_Executive Producers:_ Frances-Anne Solomon,
+_Executive Producers:_ Frances-Anne Solomon, Ben Gibson

-Ben Gibson

-_Premiere Heure Executive Producer:_
+_Premiere Heure Executive Producer:_ Patrice Haddad

-Patrice Haddad

 _Uplink Executive Producer:_ Takashi Asai
 _Producer:_ Chiara Menage
 _Co-producers:_ James Cohen, Don Jordan
 _Line Producer:_ Yvonee Ibazebo
 _BBC Production Executive:_ Christopher Cameron
 _BFI Production Executive:_ Christopher Collins
 _Production Co-ordinator:_ Bella Randall
 _Production Accountant:_ Trevor Stanley
 _Location Manager:_ Bill Payn
 _Post-production Supervisor:_ Emma Salter
 _1st Assistant Director:_ Deborah Saban
 _2nd Assistant Director:_ Olivia Lloyd
 _3rd Assistant Director:_ Jojo Tulloh
 _Script Supervisor:_ Laura Goulding